 Big Bend National Park is one of my favorite places in all of Texas for both photography, hiking, and exploring.
-Located in west Texas where the big bend in the Rio Grande winds east on its 1,000 mile meander across southern portion of our Lone Star State, this park covers over 800,000 acres and borders Mexico.
+Located in west Texas where the big bend in the Rio Grande winds east on its 1,000-mile meander across the southern portion of our Lone Star State, this park covers over 800,000 acres and borders Mexico.
 The area is home to more than 1,200 types of plants, as well as nearly 600 species of birds, reptiles, and mammals – many found only in this area.
-The Rio Grande serves as the border between Texas and Mexico, and flows for 118 miles through Big Bend.
+The Rio Grande serves as the border between Texas and Mexico and flows for 118 miles through Big Bend.

 The history of the Big Bend area has many twists and turns, but ultimately was named Texas Canyons State Park by the Texas legislature in 1933.
 Later that same year, the name was changed to Big Bend State Park.
 The United States Congress passed legislation in 1935 that led to the acquisition of the land for a national park.
-With Texas’ approval, the land was deeded to the federal government and because Big Bend National Park on June 12, 1944.
+With Texas’ approval, the land was deeded to the federal government and became Big Bend National Park on June 12, 1944.
 Today, it sits just to the east of its little brother, Big Bend Ranch State Park.

-Springtime in Big Bend often means flowers, and the species of bluebonnet found only in Big Bend National Park (Lupinus Havardii) starts showing up in February.
+Springtime in Big Bend often means flowers, and the species of bluebonnet found only in Big Bend National Park (Lupinus havardii) starts showing up in February.
 Wet winters often mean dramatic and colorful blooms in spring, not only of bluebonnets, but many sizes and shapes of wildflowers.
 Later in the spring, the Prickly Pear Cacti bloom with flowers of red, orange, and gold.
-The spring of 2019 turned out to be one of the best bluebonnet blooms on record, especially the west side of the park along River Road West and the area around Tuff Canyon and Cerro Castellan.
+The spring of 2019 turned out to be one of the best bluebonnet blooms on record, especially on the west side of the park along River Road West and the area around Tuff Canyon and Cerro Castellan.
 Please go to this online gallery for more Big Bend Bluebonnet images.

 One of the most remote regions of the park starts on a trail just south of Lajitas.
 The Mesa de Anguila trail is an easy .7 miles before turning up a steep slope to the mesa itself.
-From there, amazing views of the Rio Grande, as well as miles of not-well-marked trails await those more adventurous trekkers.
+From there, amazing views of the Rio Grande, as well as miles of not-well-marked trails, await those more adventurous trekkers.